 Yes — feeling jealous of your own baby is normal, and it's more common than any new dad says out loud.
 It's almost never about the child; it's a signal that your closeness with your partner dropped off a cliff.
-About 67% of couples report a decline in relationship satisfaction in the first three years after a baby (Shapiro, Gottman & Carrere, 2000).
+In an 8-year study following couples through the transition to parenthood, relationship quality fell sharply and abruptly after the baby arrived — a sudden drop, not a slow fade (Doss et al., 2009).
 The feeling is information, not a verdict on you.

 You're not supposed to admit this one.
 You love your kid more than your own life — and yet there's this hot, ugly flicker when your partner lights up for the baby in a way she hasn't lit up for you in months.
 Then comes the second punch: the shame for feeling it at all.